OleM-Kodehode4/juleoppgave/christmas-calendar/README.md

 - Users can add their own Christmas messages for any date.

 ## Getting Started

-### Prerequisites
-- Node.js installed on your machine.

 ### Installation
 1. Clone the repository: